adferaijaz/AdCar/README.md

-# AdCar
+# safar
-AdCar is not a taxi service.
+safar is not a taxi service.
 Drivers cannot pick up riders off the street.
-Instead, AdCar is a car-for-hire service that relies on smartphone technology to dispatch drivers and manage fees.
-Also unlike taxi services, AdCar drivers do not possess special licenses; rather, they use their personal vehicles to offer discounted fare rides.
-AdCar's smartphone app takes care of the entire ride-hailing and payment process.
+Instead, safar is a car-for-hire service that relies on smartphone technology to dispatch drivers and manage fees.
+Also unlike taxi services, safar drivers do not possess special licenses; rather, they use their personal vehicles to offer discounted fare rides. safar's smartphone app takes care of the entire ride-hailing and payment process.
 Use your credit or debit card to pay right in the app, with no need for cash.
-You must be 18 years or older to have an AdCar account and use the service.
-In India, AdCar drivers must be at least 21 years old, have at least one year of licensed driving experience, and drive an acceptable four-door vehicle.
+You must be 18 years or older to have an safar account and use the service.
+In India, safar drivers must be at least 21 years old, have at least one year of licensed driving experience, and drive an acceptable four-door vehicle.

 ![1 Home Screen](https://user-images.githubusercontent.com/46266480/112363256-4e1aef00-8cfb-11eb-8dc6-0fc2c3a5f47a.png)
 ![2 1Destination Search](https://user-images.githubusercontent.com/46266480/112363278-5410d000-8cfb-11eb-8b04-45588ec4eaee.png)